kebeeyong/eketvoting-app/README.md

 A window will automatically open at [localhost:4200](http://localhost:4200).
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.

 ### Production mode
-`npm run prod`: run the project with a production bundle and AOT compilation
+`ng build --env=prod ` or `npm run prod`: run the project with a production bundle and AOT compilation

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).